-Most Current Updates: Two additional public meetings are scheduled for January 13, 2021, and January 27, 2021, at 6:00 PM in the Sturgis Community Center Theater.
+Two additional public meetings were held Wednesday, January 13, 2021, and Wednesday, January 27, 2021 at the Sturgis Community Center Theater.

-The Sturgis City Council met on October 14 to set the date for a special election on the initiated referendum.
-The election will take place on February 2, 2021.
-There will be additional meetings to discuss the development project prior to the election.
-Watch the City Facebook page and this website for details as those meetings are scheduled.
+Wednesday, October 14, 2020 - The Sturgis City Council met to set the date for a special election on the initiated referendum.
+The election date set to February 2, 2021.

-October 5, 2020, City Council presentation.
-The City Council took action to rescind Resolution 2020-59 to surplus the Marcotte property.
+Monday, October 5, 2020 - The City Council took action to rescind Resolution 2020-59 to surplus the Marcotte property.
 A Special Council meeting will be scheduled to discuss the project.
+City Council presentation

-The public attended a presentation and open house to learn more about the development of the Marcotte property.
+Thursday, July 30, 2020 - A public presentation and open house was held to explain more about the development of the Marcotte property.
 The developer (Dream Design International) answered questions and shared the potential site layout.
 The city staff was also on hand to answer questions and record comments.

 History of Development Considerations: